This post contains affiliate links, please use them as a way to support this site!

 keto coconut eggnog

 Making eggnog healthy-fat friendly, dairy-free, and sugar-free is so easy.
-I swapped the dairy with coconut fats and the sugar with Swerve sweetener.
+I swapped the dairy with coconut fats, although you could totally use heavy cream, too.
+And I replaced the sugar with Swerve sweetener.
 The swap transforms the traditionally heavy and super sweet eggnog recipe into something lighter and decidedly more delicate in flavor.
-The result leaves hardly a trace of coconut flavor, only the creamy taste of vanilla, nutmeg, and cinnamon.
-This eggnog is so much better than the traditional one that it just might be a little bit dangerous.
+The result gives a mild coconut flavor spiked with the creamy taste of vanilla, nutmeg, and cinnamon.

 spike it with Meyer’s rum